DataIntellectTech/TorQ/docs/dataaccess.md

 ## Table Properties Configuration

 Although the default configuration is often the best there are examples when the user will have to define there own `tableproperties.csv` file.
-This will happen whenever a process has tables spanning timezones or a non-unique time column.
+This will happen whenever a process has tables spanning timezones or a table has two columns of type p.
 We provide a complete example for clearer explanation:

 Suppose a vanilla TorQ process has two tables trade and quote for a New York FX market (timezone ET).